Starting Salary After MBA

 Starting Salaries after an MBA Abroad

-The average salary figures for graduates of most top MBA programs comes to around $120,000.
+The average salary figures for graduates of most top MBA masters programs comes to around $120,000.
 Of course, there could be wide variance based on work experience (both quantity and quality).

 On an average, young executives with 0-5 years of experience, get a pay package of USD59,000 annually, as compared to USD99,000 for mid level executives (with 10+ years of experience).
 These figures also vary for professionals across different industries.